-8.2.4 Finance and Projects Committee
+8.2.4 Finance and Policy Committee

-The Finance and Projects Committee is responsible for Council's financial performance and projects of significance referred to it from time to time as well strategies, policies and plans which promotes social, economic, environmental and cultural wellbeing of the community within its field of reference.
+The Finance and Policy Committee is responsible for Council's financial performance as well strategies, policies and plans which promotes social, economic, environmental and cultural wellbeing of the community within its field of reference.

-Membership: Seven elected members are members of this committee.

-Chair: Cr G M Dermody

-Members: Cr A J Arnold

-Cr D J Ludlow Cr I R Pottinger Cr L F Soper Cr B R Stewart Cr R I D Bond vacancies) if the number is even, and a majority (including vacancies) if odd.
+Membership: Eight elected members and two Mana Whenua representatives are members of this committee.
+Chair: Cr L F Soper Deputy Chair: Cr T Campbell Members: Cr A J Arnold Cr G M Dermody Cr D J Ludlow Cr I R Pottinger Cr B R Stewart Cr R I D Bond Mana Whenua Representatives Quorum: A quorum shall be half of the members (including vacancies) if the number is even, and a majority (including vacancies) if odd.